K-Wolf-Cyber/Cyber_S/README.md

 # Cyber S Created By K-Wolf-Cyber
+## Hello First of all it's my First Tool 🙂

 **Cyber-S** have a lot of tool like :
 1. hydra : **using to BruteForce Password**